kpatel513/lyra/README.md

 ## Troubleshooting

 **Command not found:**
-- Ensure the script is executable: `chmod +x lyra-summarize`
+- Ensure the scripts are executable: `chmod +x lyra-summarize lyra-profile`
 - Check that the path is correct when added to PATH
-- Try using the full path to the script
+- Try using the full path to the scripts

 **Claude Code errors:**
 - Ensure Claude Code is properly installed and authenticated